Requirements

 Very large transfers also require more then nominal RAM.
 A source that contains a very large number of files requires more resources as its index and metadata have to be kept in RAM for duplicate detection and MHL Awareness.
 Rule of thumb: 1 million files take up to ~3GB RAM.

-Which OS versions does OffShoot (and Hedge) currently support?
+Which OS versions does OffShoot (and Hedge) support?

-The current release of OffShoot works on macOS 11 and newer, which includes macOS 15 (Sequoia).
+The current release of OffShoot supports macOS 12 and newer, which includes macOS 15 (Sequoia).

 Neither OffShoot nor Hedge works on macOS 10.11 or older.